TaylorJonesTRT/100DaysOfCode/README.md

 Day 11: Continued through Section 7 of the course and learned about pure functions, map(), filter(), zip(), and reduce ()

 Day 12: Finished up with Section 7 by learning about Lambda expression and list/set/dictionary comprehension.

+Day 13: Started to work on learning Decorators in Section 8 of the course.